 Conditional Order Introduction

 A conditional order is an order, which is executed only when a specified condition is satisfied.
 The condition can be based on the latest quotation or on the time.
-For example, if an investor has one short position of IF1410, he hopes to buy one to close the position when the latest price is lower than 2200, then he can place a conditional order.
-When the quotation data fluctuates and the condition is satisfied, the order will be sent out automatically.
-By using conditional order, he needs not stare at the computer for monitoring the quotations.
+For example, if an investor has one short position of IF1410, and he hopes to buy one to close the position when the price is lower than 2200, then he can place a conditional order.
+When the quotation data fluctuates and the condition is satisfied, the order will be sent automatically.
+By using conditional order, he needs not stare at the computer to monitor the quotations.
 For more effective use of conditional orders, investors can submit stop-and-limit orders and market-if-touched orders.

 FOK & FAK